TimeBags/website/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: FAQ
 ---

-## What is it?
+## Q: What is it?

-A tool to prove that a file existed before a particular time
+A: A tool to prove that a file existed before a particular time

 * OpenTimestamps.org calendars and freeTSA.org service made easily available to any end-user
 * Cross-platform Linux/Mac/Win